-Snoring can start as early as the second trimester, but it’s most commonly noticed during the third when swelling is at its greatest (source).
-Every woman will have a different experience, but this a common time for a woman to notice she’s keeping the rest of the household awake.
+Snoring can start as early as the second trimester, but it’s most commonly noticed during the third trimester when swelling is at its greatest (3).
+Every woman will have a different experience, but this is a common time for a woman to notice she’s keeping the rest of the household awake.

 Does the Snoring Ever End?

-Don’t worry — your evening snoring symphonies won’t last forever!
+Don’t worry — your nighttime snoring symphonies won’t last forever!
 Once your baby is born, your body returns to normal, swelling decreases, you lose the baby weight, and the snoring should finally stop.

 Are you ready to start being the one woken up by your partner’s snoring again?
 Maybe some of the methods that help you can be used on them, too!

-A few free, easy things you can do at home can fix your snoring problem in an instant.
-Not all of these will work on an equally loudly snoring spouse, but they should at least cut down on snoring from you!
+A few free, easy things you can do at home can fix your snoring problem instantly.
+Not all of these will work on an equally loudly snoring spouse, but they should at least cut down on your own snoring!

 1. Sleep on Your Side

-It’s already recommended you sleep on your side while pregnant since it improves circulation and keeps your weight off of your organs and joints.
-To help prevent snoring, your left side is usually the “good” side.
+We recommend you sleep on your side while pregnant since it improves circulation and keeps your weight off your organs and joints.
+To help prevent snoring, your left side is the “good” side.

 2. Change Your Diet

 Gaining some weight while pregnant is good, but there is a limit.
-On average, pregnant women should gain around 25 pounds during the course of their pregnancy — gaining too much could put extra pressure around your airways.
+On average, pregnant women should gain around 25 pounds during their pregnancy.
+Gaining too much could put extra pressure around your airway.

-If you feel like weight gain could be causing your snoring, cut back a bit on your intake or replace unhealthy, calorific foods in your diet with lighter and healthier ones.
+If you feel like weight gain could be causing your snoring, cut back a bit on your calorie intake, or replace unhealthy, calorific foods in your diet with lighter and healthier ones.

 3. Don’t Try Sleeping Pills

-Sleeping pills aren’t the best idea when you’re pregnant since they can interfere with the development of your baby (source).
-In an amusing twist, they may work for your partner if they need help sleeping through your snoring, but they definitely aren’t for you!
+Sleeping pills aren’t the best idea when you’re pregnant since they can interfere with your baby’s development.
+However, they may work for your partner if they need help sleeping through your snoring, but they definitely aren’t for you!

-You should also be careful to avoid anything that could close your throat up and lead to snoring.
-Tobacco and alcohol are two of the main culprits since they dehydrate your throat and palate, but if you’re pregnant you’re avoiding those anyway!
+Be careful to avoid anything that could close your throat and lead to snoring.
+Tobacco and alcohol are two of the main culprits since they dehydrate your throat and palate, but if you’re pregnant, you should be avoiding those anyway.

 It’s not the most elegant solution, but you might consider exiling someone to the sofa, at least for a little while.
-For me personally, I had so much trouble sleeping during the third trimester I more or less camped out in the living room for those last couple of weeks!
+I had so much trouble sleeping during the third trimester I more or less camped out in the living room for those last couple of weeks!

 3 Products to Help Stop the Snore

 If nothing else works, it might be time to get some outside help.
-Talk to your doctor first to see if they have any suggestions, but you could always try these three excellent products to cut down on snoring and get you and your partner that much-needed silent night.
+Talk to your doctor first to see if they have any suggestions.
+And you can always try these three excellent products to cut down on snoring and get you and your partner that much-needed silent night.